 A Fish Out of Water

-This chapter contains depictions of parental abuse and casual racism
+This chapter contains depictions of alcohol use, intoxication, physical abuse, emotional abuse, and casual racism.

 Chen Hong Yi is an idiot.